Looking for a way to make your sales presentations stand out? Check out these inspiring examples of sales pitch presentations.

 - Slides 2, 9, and 11 – These three slides give images and videos a frame and fit them geometrically on a slide.
 This is a great example of how one can use the Crop Video or Crop Image tool built within the editor to fill up a slide with imagery rather than text.
 Slides 9 and 11 take this a step further by building a text on top of the images.

 - Slide 6 – This slide does 2 clever things to make the data presented more appealing.
 First, it keeps a video of the demographic rolling in the background.
 This unconsciously helps the viewer remember who/what the insights they are being presented are about.
-Second, the graphs shown are animated making the overall look and feel a lot sleeker.
+Secondly, animating the graphs enhances the overall sleek look and feel.

 - Slide 1: Rather than include a Table of Contents, the creator of this deck decided to use the elements in the bottom left of the screen to build in and represent what is going to be presented.
 It’s a subtle way to give the audience a sense of what is to come.